-1.2.1.3 Previous Annual Inspection Report
+1.2.1.4 Previous Annual Inspection Report

-AMTECH conducted the previous site inspection at the Ash Landfill on January 2, 2020 and summarized the findings in the 2019 Annual Report, dated January 18, 2020.
-The 2019 Annual Report contained the following observations for the Ash Landfill:
+AMTECH conducted the previous site inspection at the Ash Landfill on January 2, 2021 and summarized the findings in the 2020 Annual Inspection Report, dated January 18, 2021.
+The 2020 Annual Inspection Report contained the following observations for the Ash Landfill:

-- The landfill geometry consisted of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes; - The CCR volume in the landfill is at approximately 31.69 million tons, based on the TEP's haul truck logs during 2019; - No obvious signs of actual or potential structural weakness were observed; - The landfill's grading and drainage system prevents off-site surface water from entering the landfill area and stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin; - Fugitive dust was controlled as described in the Fugitive Dust Control Plan; and. - A soil cover exists over most of the inactive areas of the landfill that is at least 2 feet in thickness.
+- The landfill geometry consisted of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes; - The CCR volume in the landfill is at approximately 32.55 million tons, based on the TEP's haul truck logs during 2020; - No obvious signs of actual or potential structural weakness were observed; - The landfill's grading and drainage system prevents off-site surface water from entering the landfill area and stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin; - Fugitive dust was controlled as described in the Fugitive Dust Control Plan; and. - A soil cover exists over most of the inactive areas of the landfill that is at least 2 feet in thickness.

-1.2.2 Visual Inspection of CCR Unit §257.84(b)(ii)
+1.2.2 Visual Inspection of CCR Unit [40 CFR §257.84(b)(ii)]

-AMTECH conducted a visual site inspection at the SGS Ash Landfill area on January 4, 2021.
+AMTECH conducted a visual site inspection at the SGS Ash Landfill area on January 4, 2022.
 Observations made during the site inspection are summarized below.

-1.2.2.1 Changes in Geometry §257.84(b)(2)(i)
+1.2.2.1 Changes in Geometry [40 CFR §257.84(b)(2)(i)]

-The current geometry of the landfill consists of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes.
-Since the previous annual inspection, the working face of 8-foot ash/waste lifts continued to be built out towards the west.
-In addition, ash/waste material was placed in the west end of the Ash Landfill to continue the creation of a keyway to anchor and provide a stabilized area for future deposition of ash/waste from the current working face to the west end.
+The current geometry of the landfill consists of approximate 8-foot ash/waste material lifts with benches that are graded inwards towards the upper landfill slopes.
+Since the previous annual inspection, the current working face of 8-foot ash/waste lifts continues to be built out towards the west.
+Overall, the working face of the Ash Landfill was observed to be consistent in its grading and slopes, which would allow for a straightforward, immediate closure, if necessary.